arthurgermano/misc-helpers/readme.md

 ### WebAuthn

-- **convertECDSAASN1Signature**
+#### convertECDSAASN1Signature
-  - Description: Converts an ECDSA signature in ASN.1/DER format to a concatenated r|s format.
+- **Description:** Converts an ECDSA signature in ASN.1/DER format to a concatenated r|s format.
-  - Returns: The signature in concatenated r|s format.
+- **Returns:** The signature in concatenated r|s format.
-  - Params:
+- **Params:**
   - `asn1Signature` : ECDSA ASN.1 signature to be converted.

-- **getAuthenticationAuthData**
+#### getAuthenticationAuthData
-  - Description: Extracts data from a WebAuthn authentication assertion object.
+- **Description:** Extracts data from a WebAuthn authentication assertion object.
-  - Returns: An object containing extracted data from the authentication assertion.
+- **Returns:** An object containing extracted data from the authentication assertion.
   - `id`: ID of the WebAuthn assertion.
   - `rawId`: Raw ID of the WebAuthn assertion.
   - `type`: Type of the WebAuthn assertion.
   - `authData`: Authenticator data included in the assertion.
   - `response`: Response object containing additional data related to the assertion.

-  - Params:
+- **Params:**
   - `assertion` : The WebAuthn authentication assertion object.

-- **getRegistrationAuthData**
+#### getRegistrationAuthData
-  - Description: Retrieves registration authentication data from a WebAuthn credential.
+- **Description:** Retrieves registration authentication data from a WebAuthn credential.
-  - Params:
+- **Params:**
   - `credential` {PublicKeyCredential} : The WebAuthn credential object.
-  - Returns: An object containing registration authentication data extracted from the credential.
+- **Returns:** An object containing registration authentication data extracted from the credential.
   - `rawId`: Raw ID of the credential.
   - `id`: ID of the credential.
   - `type`: Type of the credential.
   - `authenticatorAttachment`: Authenticator attachment information.
   - `clientExtensionResults`: Client extension results from the credential.
   - `authData`: Authenticator data from the credential.
   - `response`: Object containing various response data:
     - `attestationObject`: Attestation object from the credential response.
     - `authenticatorData`: Authenticator data from the credential response.
     - `clientDataJSONDecoded`: Decoded client data JSON from the credential response.
     - `clientDataJSON`: Raw client data JSON from the credential response.
     - `transports`: Transports used by the credential (if available).
     - `publicKey`: Public key associated with the credential response.
     - `publicKeyAlgorithm`: Public key algorithm used in the response.

-- **getWebAuthnAuthenticationAssertion**
+#### getWebAuthnAuthenticationAssertion
-  - Description: Initiates the WebAuthn authentication process and returns an assertion.
+- **Description:** Initiates the WebAuthn authentication process and returns an assertion.
-  - Returns: A Promise that resolves to the obtained PublicKeyCredential or a message indicating that WebAuthn is not supported.
+- **Returns:** A Promise that resolves to the obtained PublicKeyCredential or a message indicating that WebAuthn is not supported.
-  - Params:
+- **Params:**
   - `props` {Object} : The PublicKeyCredentialRequestOptions object containing the options for requesting an authentication assertion.
   - `callback` {Function} (optional) : Optional callback function to be called with the obtained assertion.

-- **getWebAuthnRegistrationCredential**
+#### getWebAuthnRegistrationCredential
-  - Description: Initiates the WebAuthn registration process and returns a credential.
+- **Description:** Initiates the WebAuthn registration process and returns a credential.
-  - Returns: A Promise that resolves to the created PublicKeyCredential or a message indicating that WebAuthn is not supported.
+- **Returns:** A Promise that resolves to the created PublicKeyCredential or a message indicating that WebAuthn is not supported.
-  - Params:
+- **Params:**
   - `props` {Object} : The PublicKeyCredentialCreationOptions object containing the options for creating a new credential.
   - `callback` {Function} (optional) : Optional callback function to be called with the created credential.

-- **validateAuthentication**
+#### validateAuthentication
-  - Description: Asynchronously validates a WebAuthn authentication assertion against the expected properties and the provided credential.
+- **Description:** Asynchronously validates a WebAuthn authentication assertion against the expected properties and the provided credential.
-  - Returns: `Promise<boolean>`: Returns true if the validation is successful.
+- **Returns:** `Promise<boolean>`: Returns true if the validation is successful.
-  - Params
+- **Params:**
   - `credential` (Object):
     - `id` (string): The credential ID.
     - `rawId` (string): The raw credential ID.
     - `type` (string): The credential type, expected to be "public-key".
     - `publicKeyAlgorithm` (number): The algorithm used for the public key.
     - `publicKey` (string): The public key in base64 format.

   - `assertion` (Object):
     - `id` (string): The assertion ID.
     - `rawId` (string): The raw assertion ID.
     - `type` (string): The assertion type, expected to be "public-key".
     - `response` (Object): The response from the authenticator.
       - `clientDataJSONDecoded` (string): The decoded client data JSON.
       - `authenticatorDataDecoded` (string): The decoded authenticator data.
       - `signature` (ArrayBuffer): The signature generated by the authenticator.

   - `expectedProps` (Object, optional): The expected properties for validation.
     - `challenge` (string, optional): The expected challenge.
     - `origin` (string, optional): The expected origin.
     - `type` (string, optional): The expected type.
     - `rpID` (string, optional): The expected relying party ID.
     - `counterCredential` (number, optional): The expected credential counter.

   - `incomingProps` (Object, optional): The incoming properties for validation.
     - `counterAssertion` (number, optional): The incoming assertion counter.

   - `publicKeyProps` (Object, optional): The properties for importing the public key.
     - `importKey` (Object, optional): The import key properties.
       - `format` (string, optional): The format of the key, default is "spki".
       - `extractable` (boolean, optional): Whether the key is extractable, default is false.

-- **validateRPID**
+#### validateRPID
-  - Description: Asynchronously validates relying party identifier (RPID) for WebAuthn.
+- **Description:** Asynchronously validates relying party identifier (RPID) for WebAuthn.
-  - Returns: `Promise<boolean>`: Returns a promise that resolves to true if the RPID is valid.
+- **Returns:** `Promise<boolean>`: Returns a promise that resolves to true if the RPID is valid.
-  - Params:
+- **Params:**
   - `rpID` : (string): Relying Party Identifier (RPID) to be validated.

 <hr />